 Understanding Savings with Net-metering

-Let us consider for e.g, a customer is consuming 750 units per month and paying an electricity bill of INR 6750 at a tariff of Rs.
+Let us consider, for example, a customer consuming 750 units per month and paying an electricity bill of INR 6750 at a tariff of Rs.
 9 per unit.
 If the customer installs a 6kW system, the system will generate an average of 720 units per month.

-After transitioning to solar, the customer will save his power bill on the 720 units being generated i.e., INR 6480 (720units X Rs.
+After transitioning to solar, the customer will save his power bill on the 720 units being generated i.e., INR 6480 (720 units X Rs.
 9 per unit).
-He/She also pays a reduced tariff on the additional 30 units he will be consuming due to change in the slab.
+He/She also pays a reduced tariff on the additional 30 units he will be consuming due to changes in the slab.
 Considering the tariff rate as per the new slab will be Rs.
 1.45, he will need to pay Rs.
 43.50 only.
 The customer is saving Rs. around Rs.
 6,700 by installing solar.

 What is gross metering?